durrellchamorro/durrellchamorro.github.io/source/_posts/2016-01-30-use-procs-to-dry-up-code.markdown

 Instead of defining a sorting method for each kind of collection that would use a unique block for ``#partition`` made special to evaluate the status of that particular collection's elements, I created unique procs for each kind of collection and used those procs for ``#partition``'s block.
-In this way I was able to write one method that can sort different kinds of collections and then send the sorted collection to a custom block.
+In this way I was able to write one method that can sort different kinds of collections and then send the sorted collection's items to a custom block.

 ```ruby
 def sort(collection, check_item_status)